2021–22 Bangladesh Police FC season: February

-On 12 February Bangladesh Police FC has meet against Sheikh Jamal DC in the away match and finished it goalless 0–0.
+On 12 February Bangladesh Police FC met Sheikh Jamal DC in the away match and finished it goalless 0–0.
 In the first half both team play excellent and ended it goalless.
 In the second half both teams started playing attacking football to take lead but they won't found any goals.
 On 81 minutes Uzbekistan Otabek Valizhazov showed red card due to bad fouls.
 Last 19 minutes Sheikh Jamal DC played with 10 men's squad but Police FC couldn't able to score any goal.